jurassicLizard/byte-ao/README.md

 **Note on Secure Wipe Testing:** The secure memory wiping procedures, while implemented, are not yet thoroughly tested with unit tests.
 This functionality should be considered a work in progress from a verification standpoint.

+## Changelog

+For a complete list of changes and version history, see the [CHANGELOG.md](CHANGELOG.md) file.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## WIPs and TODOs
-- Add additional bitwise operations (AND, OR, NAND, one's complement, two's complement)
+- Add additional bitwise operations (AND, OR, NAND, two's complement)
+- ✅ Add one's complement operation
 - Add bit manipulation operations (bit shifting, rotation, bit extraction, bit counting)
 - Add comparison operations (equality, less than, greater than)
 - Add endianness conversion utilities (big-endian to little-endian and vice versa)